victor-gil-sepulveda/mastermind/mastermind/README.md

 Each game has a code, instead of a code relating to a game.
 As there should be more guesses than simple codes (or games), we will save some space ( a very small amount of space, but it was unny to make the model a bit more complex!).

+Make optional: adding game id to guess.

 ### Errors
 Endpoints return raw exceptions as error messages.
 They should return